-This is a long post – but I urge you to read it all to get even more excited about the INEVITABLE!
+I urge you to read Part 1 and part 2 of this post, to get even more excited about ‘The INEVITABLE!’

-I was asked to do a tribute at the memorial service of my cousin Raymond Middleton who was an amazing trophy of grace, and who will no doubt have been welcomed by the Master with a ‘well done good and faithful servant.’
+I was asked to do a tribute at the memorial service of my cousin Raymond Middleton who was an amazing trophy of grace, and who will have been welcomed with a ‘well done faithful servant.’

 Raymond’s death was totally unexpected.
-His attractive and youthful seventy two-year-old wife Janet, had her hubby with her one minute and not the next.
+His attractive and youthful seventy two year old wife Janet, had her fit and healthy hubby one minute and not the next.
 Their marriage was a happy and blissful one.
-Ray was a minister and both he and his wife faithful servants of the Lord.
+Ray was a minister, and both he and his wife faithful servants of the Lord.
 What comfort could I possibly bring to Ray’s grieve stricken wife and sons, Carl, James, and Ian?

 We wouldn’t be human if we didn’t grieve or shed tears for the loss of a loved one.
-Even Jesus wept.
-God created us with our emotions: tears, laughter, sadness.
+Jesus wept at a graveside.
+God created us with our emotions of tears, laughter, sadness.

-Make no mistake.
-No matter how holy or spiritual a person may be, death is no respecter of persons.
+Make no mistake, death is no respecter of persons.
 All the great heroes of the Bible were not exempt.
-But unlike the unsaved, Janet can draw comfort from the fact that she will be reunited with her Ray again.
+But unlike the unsaved, Janet can draw comfort from the fact that she will see her Ray again.
 Yet there are still Christians who adamantly believe that we will not recognise one another in heaven because of a verse in Ecclesiastes 1:11 “There is no remembrance of former things.”

 But how cruel it would be for a mom and dad to lose a little daughter never ever to see her face again!
-Or for a husband to lose a wife or a wife to lose a husband to be told ‘that’s the end!’
-But because of the Lord’s compassion, there are loving clues in His word that we will be joyfully reunited with our loved ones again.
+Or for a husband to lose a wife or a wife a husband to be told ‘that’s the end!’
+But because of the Lord’s compassion, he has given loving clues in His word that we will be joyfully reunited with our loved ones again.
 This fact helped King David with his grief on the death of his child.

 God had taken David’s son because it was conceived in some sin David had committed.
-The child became sick so David fasted for him to live but his prayer wasn’t answered and the child died.
-David had to live with the pain of a lost son, but he drew comfort in the fact that he would see him again, “I will go to him, but he will not return to me” (2 Samuel 12:23).
+The child became sick so David fasted for him to live but his prayers went unanswered.
+David had to live with the pain of losing a son, but he did draw some comfort that he would see him again, “I will go to him, but he will not return to me” (2 Samuel 12:23).

 David wouldn’t have found such comfort if he wasn’t going to recognise his child!